HeeebsInc/WeaponDetection/README.md

 ![Mobilenet](Figures/ModelComparisons/Mobilenet/Mobilenet.png)

-- In the examples above, each model was better at predicting certain features.
-- Non max suppression was different between models
 - Mobilenet is better at predicting objects that are not a weapon (class 0 = no weapon)
 - Based on these images, Mobilenet correctly predicted every image